 Next installment – The real known danger of mobile devices to eyes.

 This blog will teach you how to choose high quality sunglasses for your baby and kids.
-The frames and lens colour, what’s best?
-And why?
+The frames, lenses what’s best and why?

 Frames, what’s best and why?

 Frames are a vitally important part of sunglasses especially for babies and children.
 They don’t just need to look good they also have to handle the every day punishment that will come their way.
-They should not break easily.
-They have to be super comfortable or babies just will not wear them.
-They must give great UV protection.
+Made so they don’t break easily.
+Also they have to be super comfortable or babies just will not wear them.
+A critical point is great UV protection – good eye coverage.
 They should be light weight.
 This is just some of the criteria we think about each time we design a new sunglasses frame.

 With more than 30 years experience making baby sunglasses and even longer making prescription eyewear we have tried all types of materials for the frames.
 Only a small number of materials pass our strict requirements allowing us to give our legendary 3-year guarantee.
 So the list is: